masurp/VU_CADC/tutorials/R_text_supervised-text-classification.md

 ```

 The summary of the model already provides us with some idea about the
-probabilistic prediction: e.g., the word “great” is more likely to be in
+probabilistic prediction: So for example, the word “great” is more
-a five-star review than in a review with less stars.
-Pretty intuitive,
+likely to be in a five star review than in a less good review.
+Pretty
-right?
+intuitive, right?

 ## Testing the model